Rome Airport to City: Easy Guide

 How much is a taxi from Rome Airport to the city centre?

-The official fixed taxi fare is €50 from Fiumicino Airport and €30 from Ciampino Airport to eligible destinations within the Aurelian Walls.
+The official fixed fare is €50 from Fiumicino Airport and €30 from Ciampino Airport for eligible destinations within the Aurelian Walls.

 What is the cheapest way from Ciampino Airport to Rome?

-Which Rome airport is closer to the city?
+Which Rome airport is closer to the city centre?

 Last verified: 2026-04-27